sohanlaxmicoin/go/services/orbit/internal/docs/reference/admin.md

 ## Ingesting rover-core data

-Horizon provides most of its utility through ingested data.
+Orbit provides most of its utility through ingested data.
 Your orbit server can be configured to listen for and ingest transaction results from the connected rover-core.
 We recommend that within your infrastructure you run one (and only one) orbit process that is configured in this way.
 While running multiple ingestion processes will not corrupt the orbit database, your error logs will quickly fill up as the two instances race to ingest the data from rover-core.
 We may develop a system that coordinates multiple orbit processes in the future, but we would also be happy to include an external contribution that accomplishes this.

 To enable ingestion, you must either pass `--ingest=true` on the command line or set the `INGEST` environment variable to "true".